-Cone Beam 3D Imaging Silverdale, WA
+Cone Beam 3D Imaging

 Standard of Care

 The standard of care has changed.
-While a cone-beam CT scan is not for every patient Dr. Wilde considers it a standard of care when treatment planning complex cases in which more critical 3-dimensional information is required (as in determining specific nerve/root relationships, sinus anatomy or critical evaluation of available bone prior to implant placement).
-The scans provide the best possible outcomes and care for Dr. Wilde’s patients.
+While a cone-beam CT scan is not for every patient, Dr. Wilde considers it a standard of care when treatment planning complex cases in which more critical 3-dimensional information is required (as in determining specific nerve/root relationships, sinus anatomy or critical evaluation of available bone prior to implant placement).
+These scans provide the best possible outcomes and care for Dr. Wilde’s patients.

 Comparison of Cone Beam 3-D Technology and Medical Grade CT Scans